infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 ### BloxOne Host on AWS with DHCP service

-As a final step, we will also configure a BloxOne Host on AWS with DHCP service.
+As a final step, you will also configure a BloxOne Host on AWS with DHCP service.
-We will use the following module to create these
+You will use the following module to create these
 - [bloxone_infra_host_aws](https://github.com/infobloxopen/terraform-provider-bloxone/tree/master/modules/bloxone_infra_host_aws)

 The module requires the [AWS terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest) to be configured.